who we are

 Grant Acquisition and Management Behavior Change Solutions

 Adventurer.
 Whether it be traveling and living in far corners of the world, supporting his kids, restoring old farmhouses, writing stories, being active, or sharing life with his wife, this is the word that best describes Bob.
 "Life is a book, and those who do not seek out and experience it read but only one page."
 Yeah, that pretty much sums up how Bob resides within his world.

 Jason Rivas, MPA, Associate Director

-Over the past 14 years Jason has worked exclusively in the area of online behavior change, helping lead the expansion of wichealth across over 30 states and Indian Tribal Organizations.
-He's been integral in defining the ongoing features and functions to be included in wichealth and has been instrumental in pulling together and developing a highly efficient and effective remote team that designs, builds, supports, and promotes proven online health behavior interventions - constantly ensuring everything they do supports the overarching mission of improving people's lives by changing behavior.
+Over the past 14 years, Jason has worked exclusively in the area of online behavior change, helping lead the expansion of wichealth across over 30 states and Indian Tribal Organizations.
+He's been integral in defining the ongoing features and functions included in wichealth.
+Jason has been instrumental in pulling together and developing a highly efficient and effective remote team that designs, builds, supports, and promotes proven online health behavior interventions - constantly ensuring everything they do supports the overarching mission of improving people's lives by changing behavior.

 From Alaska to Michigan to Japan to Texas, Jason has loved living in geographical and cultural extremes.
 Though he leads a pretty healthy life, he has a soft spot for a good video game and a bag of chips.
 His best ideas come to him while in the shower.
 He has a thing for superheroes, and his wife and kids make his world go 'round.

 Kimbra joined the eHealth Innovations team in February of 2015, bringing along 20 years of experience in marketing, project management, and higher education administration.
 She specializes in the ability to cultivate partnerships by identifying needs and providing creative and thoughtful solutions.
 A customer-centered approach and visionary leadership allows Kimbra to excel at developing and growing new initiatives that coincide with the overall goals of the organization.